 Review summary: Canon 1D Mark IV vs Nikon D4S

-So what conclusions can be drawn?
-Is the Canon 1D Mark IV better than the Nikon D4S or vice versa?
+So what is the bottom line?
+Is there a clear favorite between the Canon 1D Mark IV and the Nikon D4S?
 The listing below highlights the relative strengths of the two models.

 - More affordable: Was introduced into a lower priced segment (23 percent cheaper at launch).